4cody/case-study/README.md

 # User Stories #
 - As a User I want to be able to leave reviews on drones to inform others aboout a drone
 - As a Consumer I want to be able to view drone specs and reviews in order to make an informed buying decision
-- As a User I want to be able edit or delete my review from a drone
+- As a User I want to be able edit or delete my review from a drone so that I can keep information up to date
 - As a User I want to be have the ability to see all reviews I've left so I can easily find and edit a given review
 - As a developer I want to prevent users from leaving multiple reviews on a single drone to prevent spam